ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `model_names`
 - `labels_limit`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
-For each class, produces two plots computed on the fly from the probabilities of predictions for the specified `output_feature_name`.
+For each class, produces two plots computed from the probabilities of predictions for the specified `output_feature_name`.

 The first plot is a calibration curve that shows the calibration of the predictions considering al classes, drawing one line for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration Multiclass Curve](../images/calibration_multiclass_curve.png "Calibration Multiclass Curve")

-The second plot shows a bar plot of the brier score (that calculates how calibrated are the probabilities of the predictions of a model), drawing one bar for each model (in the aligned lists of `probabilities` and `model_names`).
+The second plot shows a bar plot of the Brier score (which calculates how calibrated are the probabilities of the predictions of a model), drawing one bar for each model (in the aligned lists of `probabilities` and `model_names`).

 ![Calibration Multiclass Brier](../images/calibration_multiclass_brier.png "Calibration Multiclass Brier")